 Definitely the fraudster is not going to wait now that they have the information they need to move ahead.

-Let’s talk of the after effects.
+Let’s talk about the after effects.

 If a business undergoes a cyberattack, there are two risks that comes in parallel: the cost of handling it and the reputational.